 “Obviously we are stepping into personal matters that have no place at dinner.”

-“My dear friends,” Mrs. Stone turned to my parents, “You have welcomed my sweet boy into your home, and I fear we haven’t made you feel as welcome here.
-Father Frank, please delay any further plans, as they concern Johnny as well, until the two families have had time to come to sensible conclusions.”
+“My dear friends,” Mrs. Stone turned to my parents, “You have welcomed my sweet boy into your home.
+I fear we haven’t made you feel as welcome here.
+Father Frank, please delay any further plans, as they concern Johnny as well, until the two families have time to come to a sensible conclusion.”

 “Tim, would you say Grace?”

 I have everyone hold hands like we do with Hippie’s two moms and give the benediction.
 I hear Dad whispering to Father Frank that I’m turning into a regular little Baptist, at which they chuckle.
 Susan hushes him.
 I’m embarrassed he has such poor table manners.
 Jack is stroking my leg with his foot and Casper is playing with my ear.
 I’m thoroughly annoyed.
 I barely got through Grace.
 The food is excellent, though.
 Conversations go on around me.
 I miss Max.